ENR813/BlenderBulletPhysicsAddon/README.md

 Because as it turns out Softbody Simulations with very large vertex counts if implemented correctly can actually run considerably fast and stable!

 # General Technical Idea/Plan of this Project:
-Use the Bullet Physics library Functions For simulating softbodies in Blender, by creating first creating a python library with pybinds11 that binds to cpp code, that can be put inside an Addon.
-In order to improve the performance of Softbodies in Blender.
+Use the Bullet Physics library Functions For simulating softbodies in Blender, by creating a python library with pybinds11 that binds to the Bullet phyiscs library which can be put inside an Addon.

 # EASY STARTUP/ TEST INSTALLATION
 A Simple setup you can try is: